microfarad-de/li-charger/README.md

 The charger detects a battery open or short circuit by detecting any sudden voltage drops or surges.

-The charging process is terminated if the current drops below 50 milliamps and stays there for more than 1 minute.
+The charging process is terminated if the current drops below a certain threshold (percentage of the battery capacity) and stays there for a pre-determined amount of time.

 ## LED Indicator